 If you meet the eligibility requirements (below), you will be granted an SCV.

 If you leave Australia, your SCV will cease.
-The next time you enter, if you meet the eligibility requirements, they will grant you a new SCV.
+The next time you enter, if you meet the eligibility requirements, you will be granted a new SCV.

 Note that New Zealand permanent residents are not entitled to the Special Category Visa.
 You will need to apply for a visa to live and work in Australia.
 Read on to find out how.

-Of course, there are some restrictions on the SCV for New Zealanders moving to Australia, but only two.
+There are some restrictions on the SCV for New Zealanders moving to Australia, but only two:

 If you arrived in Australia after 26 February 2001 as a New Zealand citizen, you would be considered a non-protected SCV-holder.
 This means that you are not considered an Australian resident for social security purposes.